mgbmix/mgbmix/content/FACTIONS/Fake Tech.md

 Fake Tech is one of the game's [[Faction|Factions]].

-It was the theme of the NFT project's first release, [[DROP01 - Fake Tech]]
+It was the theme of the NFT project's first release, [[DROP01 - Fake Tech]] So far all cards belonging to the Fake Tech faction were released in that [[Sets|set]].

 # Fake Tech card